Cajun Chicken and Rice Skillet

 -

-Scatter the sliced green onions over the top, cover again, turn off the heat, and let it rest 5 to 10 minutes.
+Scatter the sliced green onions over the top of the chicken and rice.

 Substitutions